CyberMask367/PS4-PS5-Cover-Scraper/README.md

 This tool uses an unofficial, legacy PlayStation Store API endpoint (`chihiro`).
 It is not affiliated with or endorsed by Sony Interactive Entertainment.
 The endpoint may change or become unavailable at any time.
 Use responsibly and respect PlayStation's servers.

+AI was used in development of this script.

 ---

 ## 🤝 Contributing